HawkItzme/HawkItzme/README.md

 - 👋 Hi, I’m @HawkItzme
-- 👀 I’m interested in Android Development and ML.
+- 👀 I’m interested in Android Development and an Open source contribtution.
-- 🌱 I’m currently learning Android Development & ML.
+- 🌱 I’m currently learning Android Development & Cloud technology.
 - 📫 How to reach me ?
 So here's my LinkedIn Profile -
        www.linkedin.com/in/syedmdquasim-3008